Phone

 Protection of Specific Groups and Social Classes

-Following the First World War, international efforts began to focus on providing special protections to certain social groups.
+Following the First World War, international efforts began to focus on providing special protection to certain social groups.

 • International Labour Organization: Established under the Treaty of Versailles, the International Labour Organization is composed of representatives of governments, employers, and workers.
 It aims to promote international labor standards and protect workers’ rights.
 Workers in member states may submit complaints regarding violations of labor standards.